TPapiernik/Module_02_Challenge/README.md

 ### Disadvantages of Refactoring Code

-A disadvantage of the Rafactored code is in usage of available memory.
+A disadvantage of the Refactored code is in usage of available memory.
 The Original code uses only one Array to contain the Stock Ticker Symbols, while the calculated results are output once all the rows have been looped through for each iteration.